Sabine Pass Liquefaction

 Sabine Pass Stage 5 Expansion Project

-We are developing an expansion project (the SPL Expansion Project”) adjacent to the existing SPL project located in Cameron Parish, Louisiana.
-The SPL Expansion Project is being designed for total expected production capacity of approximately 20 mtpa and is expected to consist of:
+We are developing an expansion project (the SPL Expansion Project”) adjacent to our existing Sabine Pass Liquefaction facility in Cameron Parish, Louisiana.
+The project will consist of:

-• Three large-scale liquefaction trains, each with an expected nominal production capacity of approximately 6.5 mtpa of LNG
+• Two large-scale liquefaction trains, each with a nameplate capacity of approximately 7 mtpa and a maximum production capacity of approximately 8.43 mtpa

-• Boil-off gas (BOG) re-liquefaction unit with approximate production capacity of 0.75 mtpa
+• Boil-off gas (BOG) reliquefaction unit with a maximum reliquefaction capacity of approximately 0.90 mtpa

 • Two full-containment, above ground 220,000 m³ LNG storage tanks with loading capabilities